Level 6 Diploma in Dance Pedagogy

 In the instance where you do not already currently hold your Advanced 1 examination in your chosen genre from the ISTD, or other accredited dance awarding bodies (British Ballet Organization, British Theatre Dance Association, Royal Academy of Dance), you are required to provide evidence of your current level of dance skill in your chosen genre.
 For more information on this please contact the Education & Training Department.

 All applications will be assessed by a genre-specific selection panel and the Education & Training Department.
-If your application is successful, you will be advised of the date and time of your interview by Friday 26th September at the very latest.
+If your application is successful, you will be advised of the date and time of your interview.
 Should you be invited to an interview, you will be asked to bring with you a DVD of you teaching (further details will be provided closer to the time).

 “In the last year my students have become more responsible for their own learning, resulting in some excellent results in class.
 Level 6 has given me more confidence in my ability to teach and taught me how to recognise my own strengths & weaknesses and address them resulting in continual self monitored CPD.”